jessetinell/zzatGPT/README.md

 # zzatGPT
 zzatGPT is an app built to look and feel like the Spotlight app for Mac.
 Built with Tauri.

-# Local dev notes
-- cd into `crates/frontend` and run `npm install` for frontend packages.

 ## Prerequisites
 - [Tauri & Rust](https://tauri.app/v1/guides/getting-started/prerequisites)
 - [Yarn](https://yarnpkg.com)